ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_checklist.rst

     * Give out a useful message on what you were doing and add exception messages to that.
     * Avoid catchall exceptions, they are not very useful unless the underlying API gives very good error messages pertaining the attempted action.
 * Avoid ``action``/``command``, they are imperative and not declarative, there are other ways to express the same thing.
+* Enable your return values to be serialized as json via the python stdlib json library.
+Basic python types (strings, int, dicts, lists, etc) are serializable.
+* Do not return an object via exit_json().
+Instead, convert the fields you need from the object into the fields of a dictionary and return the dictionary.
 * When fetching URLs, use ``fetch_url`` or ``open_url`` from ``ansible.module_utils.urls``.
 Do not use ``urllib2``, which does not natively verify TLS certificates and so is insecure for https.
 * Include a ``main`` function that wraps the normal execution.
 * Call your :func:`main` from a conditional so we can import it into unit tests - for example: